darrylwest/platform-mvc/README.md

 *A standard MVC platform for client and server implementations written in various languages...*
 - - -
 ## Overview
-The objective of this project is to define a platform for development server and client applications using the widely accepted Model View Controller pattern.
+The objective of this project is to define a platform for development server and client applications using Model View Controller.
 The platform is language independent and was originally developed in Java, then in groovy and now, javascript for both client/browser and node/server applications.

 ## Implementation
 ### Application Folder Structure